-In a chainsaw, the usual maintenance requires checking the front handguard, checking the break trigger, testing the chain catcher, fixing keypad, cleaning of the cooling system, and checking the battery and compartment for the cordless chainsaw.
+In a chainsaw, the usual maintenance requires checking the front handguard, checking the brake trigger, testing the chain catcher, fixing the keypad, cleaning the cooling system, and checking the battery and compartment for the cordless chainsaw.

 However, Husqvarna has an extended warranty than the Stihl.
 It means you don’t have to maintain it as often as Stihl.
 In case, if you missed the scheduled maintenance and something goes wrong with the chainsaw, you’re still covered with the extended warranty.

 We give Husqvarna an edge here, although its maintenance isn’t as simple as Stihl.
 But the extended warranty period on the Husqvarna and the sturdier design means you don’t have to maintain as often as Stihl.